Dee Bradbury: Administrative career

 She became the President of Oban Lorne.

 She was voted a Vice-President of the Scottish Rugby Union in 2016.

 Bradbury became the 128th President of the Scottish Rugby Union in 2018.
 Her term in office was from 2018 to 2020.

 The 127th person to be SRU president - John Chiene was the 1st and 5th president - Bradbury was the first female President of the SRU; and the first woman to head a Tier 1 rugby union nation in the world.

 Bradbury was appointed Officer of the Order of the British Empire (OBE) in the 2021 New Year Honours for services to rugby union football.

 She was inducted into the Scottish Rugby Hall of Fame in 2021.

 Outside of rugby union

 Bradbury was a CID officer with Police Scotland.

 She has an athletics background representing Scotland and Great Britain at junior and masters level.

 Family

 Bradbury is married with two sons who both play rugby union.
 Magnus Bradbury is a Scotland international player.
-Fergus Bradbury plays for whichever side will take him at the weekend.